This notice describes how medical information about you may be used and disclosed and how you can get access to this information. Review it carefully.

 - To create a collection of information that no one can trace to you

-- To practitioners and their contractors for care coordination and quality improvement purposes, like Accountable Care Organizations (ACOs)
+- To health care providers and their business associates for care coordination and quality improvement purposes, like Accountable Care Organizations (ACOs)

 We must have your written permission (an "authorization") to use or share your information for any purpose that isn't set out in this notice.
 We don't sell or use and share your information to tell you about health products or services ("marketing").
 You may take back ("revoke") your written permission at any time, unless we've already shared information because you gave us permission.